couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 * `vectorSearch(VectorSearch vectorSearch)`.
 If the user has already specified a `VectorSearch`, either at construction time or via another call to `SearchRequest.vectorSearch()`, the SDK needs to raise an `InvalidArgumentException`.

 These fluent-style methods are proposed because, at least in some SDKs, FTS follows a fluent style.
-If this is completely unidiomatic to an SDK, this alternative single constructor can be considered:
+If this is completely un-idiomatic to an SDK, this alternative single constructor can be considered:

 ```
 SearchRequest.searchRequest([SearchQuery searchQuery], [VectorSearch vectorSearch])